cityxen/RelayTracker/README.md

 Up to 31 Patterns of 255 different states

+Notes: If you're going to attempt to compile this, you'll need the Macros and Constants from https://github.com/cityxen/Commodore64_Programming repo

 Functions that work:

 D - change drive number (toggles between drives 08,09,10,11)